spectrocloud/librarium/docs/docs-content/terraform.md

 ---
-sidebar_label: "Palette Terraform Support"
+sidebar_label: "Terraform Support"
-title: "Palette Terraform Support"
+title: "Terraform Support"
-description: "Understanding, installing and operating Spectro Cloud's Terraform Provider."
+description: "Learn how to use Terraform with Palette and Palette VerteX."
 hide_table_of_contents: false
 sidebar_position: 200
 sidebar_custom_props: